 3. Toggle off the Smart HDR option.

-Please keep in mind that disabling Smart HDR will have an impact on the overall quality of your photos.
+Please remember that disabling Smart HDR will impact the overall quality of your photos.
 Only turn this feature off if you’re running out of storage and need to snap some photos quickly.

 It’s important to note that this feature isn’t available on the iPhone 13 series.